Cross-Gramian-Based Combined State and Parameter Reduction for Large-Scale Control Systems: Review of the Cross Gramian

-Apart from truncation based model reduction, the cross gramian has applications for example in system identification \cite{ionescu11} and decentralized control (\cite{moaveni06}, \cite{moaveni08}, \cite{moaveni08b}) by computing the participation matrix (see \cite{shaker12}) based on the cross gramian.
-The cross gramian has also the benefit of conveying more information than controllability and observability gramian, since the systems Cauchy index is given by the cross gramians signature \cite{fernando83b}.
-Lastly, the cross gramian can also be computed only via the controllability gramian as presented in \cite{fernando85} and \cite{shaker12a}.
+Apart from truncation-based model reduction, the cross gramian has applications, for example, in system identification \cite{ionescu11} and decentralized control (\cite{moaveni06,moaveni08,moaveni08b}) by computing a participation matrix (see \cite{shaker12}) based on the cross gramian.
+Lastly, the cross gramian also has the benefit of conveying more information than controllability and observability gramian, since the system's Cauchy index is given by the cross gramian's signature \cite{fernando83b}.